by Dr. A. A. BIPAR, D.D.S., M.S.

 c – insial bite

-In many cases there is no previous records of the bite before the patient stated to suffer from TMJ dysfunction.
-This is why the lateral view of the bite is less informative in the regard to the current treatment protocol but it can be very important subject during and at the end of the treatment.
+In many cases, there are no previous records of the bite before the patient started to suffer from TMJ dysfunction.
+This is why the lateral view of the bite is less informative regarding the current treatment protocol, but it can be a very important subject during and at the end of treatment.

-Ask the patient permission to make photo of the bite from the lateral view (you don’t need to take picture of entire face) before the treatment begins, during the treatment and after the treatment ends.
-In many cases comparison of these pictures will shows positive changes in the bite from the lateral view which reflect normalization of the anterior-posterior relationship between upper and lower jaw.
+Ask the patient for permission to take a photo of the bite from the lateral view (you don’t need to capture the entire face) before the treatment begins, during the treatment, and after the treatment ends.
+In many cases, comparing these pictures will reveal positive changes in the bite from the lateral view, which reflect normalization of the anterior-posterior relationship between the upper and lower jaws.

-These restorative changes documented by pictures can be also very helpful for the dentist if night guard is needed.
-They also shows the patient how much changes your therapy did to restore the normal bite.
+These restorative changes, documented by pictures, can also be very helpful for the dentist if a night guard is needed.
+They also show the patient how much the therapy has changed to restore the normal bite.

 2. Lateral changes of the bite

-The lateral changes of the bite are very important, because they are definite sign of the TMJ dysfunction.
-Ask the patient to slightly clinch upper and lower teeth and observe if there is any differences between position of the upper and lower teeth on each side of the mouth.
-In the patients with TMJ dysfunction the spasm in the masticatory muscles pulls the lower jaw superiorly on the same side and it changes bite in the way that gap between upper and lower teeth form on the opposite unaffected side.
-Very frequently the patients noticed this crooked position of the lower jaw on their own and they mentioned it even before the examination starts.
+The lateral changes of the bite are very important, because they are a definite sign of TMJ dysfunction.
+Ask the patient to slightly clinch their upper and lower teeth, and observe if there are any differences in the position of the upper and lower teeth on each side of the mouth.
+In patients with TMJ dysfunction, the spasm in the masticatory muscles pulls the lower jaw superiorly on the same side, altering the bite in a way that creates a gap between the upper and lower teeth on the opposite, unaffected side.
+Very frequently, patients noticed this crooked position of the lower jaw on their own and mentioned it even before the examination started.

-This simple test helps to confirm the diagnosis of TMJ and it can be used during the treatment to observe its effectiveness.
-As a result of the therapy the lateral deviations of the bite must be completely eliminated.
+This simple test helps confirm the diagnosis of TMJ and can be used during treatment to monitor its effectiveness.
+As a result of the therapy, the lateral bite deviations must be completely eliminated.
 Fig. 2 illustrates the anterior view of the pathological and normal bite of the patient with TMJ dysfunction.

 Fig.2a.
 Pathological bite